CloudReactor/cloudreactor-ruby-client-wrapperio/README.md

    create, monitor, and manage Tasks and Workflows.
 Most notably you can start and stop Tasks and Workflows by creating Task Executions and Workflow Executions.

-2) The Wrapper I/O modules allows ruby processes to communicate with the [CloudReactor wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper) which is the parent process.
+2) The Wrapper I/O module allows ruby applications to communicate with the [CloudReactor wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper) which is the parent process.